multiversx/mx-docs/docs/validators/staking-v4.md

 Before stakingV4, if a node was shuffled out and moved to the waiting list, it was guaranteed to be "idle" (not participating in consensus) for 5 epochs.
 During this time, the node would not gain any rewards.

-During stakingV4 phase2, no node from the waiting list is moved to active.
-If we were to keep the same configuration, a shuffled out node from this phase would have to wait 6 epochs until eligible (if selected from the auction) and therefore decreasing the overall APR:
+During stakingV4 step2, no node from the waiting list is moved to active.
+If we were to keep the same configuration, a shuffled out node from this step would have to wait 6 epochs until eligible (if selected from the auction) and therefore decreasing the overall APR:

 ## How does the dynamic node limitation work?